wggRobotic/.github/profile/README.md

 **Members:**
 - **Jonas Nicklas**:
 He is our main programmer and does most of the software work .
-He also helps the other team members with explaining and teaching them how to program.
+He also helps the other team members with explaining and teaching them how to code.

 - **Florian Schäff**:
 He focuses on making the 3D design of the chassis of our robot He also helps Florian and Luca with building the robot.